rajpdus/gcode-saas/README.md

 *   **Spec-Driven Generation:** Reads markdown specification **templates** (`spec/*.md`) to guide application generation for each step.
 *   **Context-Aware & Incremental:** Builds context by using the actual outputs from previous steps when generating the current step.
 Saves the output of each step.
 *   **Iterative Development:** Generate application components step-by-step based on the spec templates and evolving context.
+*   **Incremental File Generation:** Intelligently generates code in phases - focusing on structure first, then implementation details.
+Automatically truncates large files and prioritizes essential components.
+*   **Organized Outputs:** Stores all generated files in the `.gcode-agent/outputs/` directory, which can be excluded from git using the provided `.gitignore` entry.
 *   **Gemini Integration:** Uses specified Gemini models (`gemini-1.5-pro`, `gemini-1.5-flash`, etc.) via the `google-generativeai` SDK.
 *   **Plan-Based Execution:** Generates a plan for file modifications based on the current step's template and previous context.
 *   **Tool Use (with `--apply`):** Parses the generated plan and automatically creates *new* files using the `edit_file` tool when the `--apply` flag is used.